kajojify/12_image_resize/README.md

 `-h --help`    -  help reference.

+The size of resized image are based on these parameters.

 If script takes only width (height) parameter, image will be resized in consideration of ratio.

 If script takes width and height parameters, image will be resized excluding the ratio.